 Kilmore Quay is a beautiful small fishing village 20km from Wexford town noted for it's white washed thatched cottages and relaxed and friendly atmosphere.

 A favourite with anglers, wildlife lovers and families, fishing boats ferry day trippers out to the Saltees Islands from the quay.
+Kilmore Quay Marina is a 60 berth modern marina with all the facilities a sailor would expect.
 The Islands were once a magnet for pirates and smugglers but are now home to hundreds of gannets, puffins and seals!
 Kilmore is famous for producing some of the best and freshest seafood in the country.

 |Location:||Kilmore Quay, Wexford.|